phantomaton-ai/draculescu/CHARACTERS.md

 **Personality & Motivations:** Finn is a cynical survivor, shaped by a life of relentless hardship.
 He is cunning and distrustful, having learned to trust no one and to seize any advantage, no matter how small or morally ambiguous.
 His initial "enthralment" to Draculescu is not born of loyalty or affection, but rather a cold calculation for survival or a strange, perhaps misguided, recognition of a new form of power or stability.
 His motivations are driven purely by self-preservation and a yearning for relief from his suffering.
 His shifting allegiances and pragmatic opportunism make him a morally ambiguous and unpredictable character.

 ## Professor Adrian Van Helsing (The Vampire Hunter)

+TODO: Let's rename this character something more original, "Van Helsing" skews a little too close to the source material.

 **Visual Description:** Professor Adrian Van Helsing presents an imposing and formidable figure in his late 50s.
 He possesses a broad-shouldered, robust build that speaks of both physical strength and intellectual vigor.
 His thick, striking silver hair is meticulously groomed and swept back from his high, intelligent forehead.
 His intense, unblinking grey eyes are sharp with intellectual rigor and an unwavering, almost fanatical conviction.
 His complexion is healthy and slightly tanned, set in a stern, determined expression.